How Soon Will Minimum Payments Pay Off My Credit Card?

 If you continue paying just the 2% minimum, your $2,500 vacation will actually end up costing $8,397.
 And $5,897 of that is just interest!

-Since minimum payments make such a small dent in the actual amount you charged on your card, paying off your debt this way would take nearly 3 decades!
+In the real world, though, that’s not how credit cards work.
+Since minimum payments make such a small dent in the actual amount you charged on your card, paying off your debt this way would take nearly three decades!

 Most consumers assume that minimum payments are the “normal” way to pay back their credit card debt.
 But once you sit down and do the math, you realize how little that method makes sense.